fatarick/fatarick/README.md

 ## Hi there 👋

 I'm Artyom, Young "Devoloper" from Israel.
-Gamer and Windows+Linux+MacOS User.
+Gamer and Linux+MacOS User.

 idk what to write:/.